 - A signed Paddling Association Policy Agreement Contact

-- Payment appropriate to your size of association.
+- Payment appropriate to your size of the association.

-- A current list of association numbers confirming size of association (most up to date numbers is acceptable from year prior for example).
+- A current list of association numbers confirming the size of association (most up to date numbers is acceptable from the year prior for example).